-The House of Ruinart was officially founded in 1729, as it was only on the 25th May 1728 that a royal decree authorised the transport of champagne wine in baskets containing 50 or 100 bottles.
+The House of RUINART was officially founded in 1729, as it was only on the 25th May 1728 that a royal decree authorized the transport of champagne wine in baskets containing 50 or 100 bottles.
 Prior to that date wines could only be transported in casks.
-However, to be transported champagne wines required thick glass bottles and corks.
 Therefore the right to transport bottles opened up the market throughout France and even further afield for the wine merchants in Reims.

-From 1733 onwards transactions concerning wines showed a substantial increase.
-In 1735 as they accounted for the majority of the entries in the ledgers; trading in textiles was doomed to disappear.
 Wines were sold in the North of France and in the South of Belgium.
-Their clientele mainly comprised the wealthy middle class, artisans and nobility.
+Their clientele mainly comprised the wealthy middle class, artisans, and nobility.

-Over a period of the next 30 years the House of Ruinart progressed and developed: in 1764 Nicolas’s son Claude came into the business.
+Over a period of the next 30 years the RUINART progressed and developed: in 1764 Nicolas’s son Claude came into the business.
 Sales on the export were also developed.
 Germany became the up and coming market for Ruinart.
-Throughout the following century Claude travelled extensively, his journeys took him as far as America and Russia.
+Throughout the following century, Claude traveled extensively, and his journeys took him as far as America and Russia.

 The Ruinart family continued to expand the House and on 12th April 1817, Louis XVIII granted nobility to François Irénée Ruinart.